Khayaeljuniormokoena/github_stats_visualizer/README.md

 1. Clone this repository to your local machine.
 2. Install the required Python packages by running `pip install -r requirements.txt`.
+   - pip install requests pandas matplotlib
+   - pip freeze > requirements.txt
-3. Modify the `main.py` file to specify the repository owner and name, as well as the desired visualization type.
+4. Modify the `main.py` file to specify the repository owner and name, as well as the desired visualization type.
-4. Run `python main.py` to generate the visualization.
+5. Run `python main.py` to generate the visualization.
-5. View the generated visualization in the output.
+6. View the generated visualization in the output.

 ## Dependencies